top of page

 The Computer CSIRAC

-The world’s oldest surviving first-generation computer – and only the fifth ever built – was CSIRAC, and it was Australian.
-It’s now being restored to its former glory.
+The world’s oldest surviving first-generation computer – and only the fourth ever built – was CSIRAC, and it was Australian.
+And it has been restored to its former glory.
+Produced, directed and written by Wilson da Silva.
+Broadcast on 28 October 1999 on Quantum, ABC TV.

 Play Video